wellyshen/react-cool-portal/README.md

 };
 ```

-> 🧹 When no element in the container, we will auto remove it for you.
-Therefore, doesn't produce DOM mess.
+> 🧹 When no element in the container, we will remove it for you to avoid DOM mess.

 ## Contributors ✨